duongtd23/HB-PQ-TLS12-analysis/with-client-auth/README.md

-## Client authentication is desired
+## Extended protocol with Client authentication
 We consider the extended protocol (with hybrid signatures) in case when client authentication **is** desired.

 Be sure to check `no-client-auth/README.md` first.